Decompollaborate/ipl3checksum/README.md

 ipl3checksum = "1.2.1"
 ```

+This crate is `no_std` compatible!
+Simply turn off the default features to use
+it this way.

 ### C bindings

 This library provides bindings to call this library from C code.
 They are